Economic Growth and Social Development for Lebanon

 (Launched in October 2008)

 It focuses on strategic, short to medium-term challenges with the ultimate national aim of achieving economic growth and social development for the country.
-These issues have been identified in the Broadband Manifesto, which received wide endorsement from the Lebanese society.
+These issues have been identified in the Broadband Manifesto, which received the wide endorsement from the Lebanese society.

 The Lebanese Broadband Stakeholders Group’s 2-year goals are to: